ankit-vadadoriya/JobApp_Project/README.md

-# Create a README.md file content for the project
-readme_content = """
 # Job Post Management System

 This project is a job posting and application management system built using Java and Maven.
 It provides functionality for administrators to manage job listings, and for job seekers to browse and apply for jobs.